ldn-softdev/jtc/User Guide.md

 - if the content under braces is empty (`{}`, `{{}}`) then the currently walked JSON element is getting substituted
 - if the content is non-empty (e.g.: `{val}`, `{{val}}`) then interpolation is attempted from the referred namespace

-Whenever template interpolation (`-T ...`) occurs the result of interpolation must always be a valid JSON, otherwise the template will fail to get applied
+Whenever template interpolation (`-T ...`, `<..>j`) occurs, the result of interpolation must always be a valid JSON, otherwise the template will fail to get applied

 ### Interpolation token types